gokulkrishh/how-it-works/src/pages/react/redux/index.md

 ### Final thoughts

-I have learned so much about redux by writing this post and i hope you have learned something new as well.
+I have learned so much about redux by writing this post and I hope you have learned something new as well.
 The implementations I wrote might not be how redux is implemented and I am pretty sure redux team would wrote it with better performance and my code is simply for learning purposes only.

-I know the skipped last two weeks because of lock down in my country and it was too much for me to concentrate and write this post.
+I know the skipped posting last two weeks because of lockdown & COVID situation in my country and it was too much for me to concentrate and finish this post.

 Stay safe and stay home.
-See ya in next post.
+See ya in the next post.
 Thanks!

 #### References